atulgoel126/devsecops-ts-cdk-security/README.md

 #### Key Learnings Week 1
 - `cdk init` cannot be run in a non-empty directory.
 Since I had already created the README.md and .gitignore, I had to create a new sub-folder, do a `cdk init` and then copy the files manually.
 Not ideal, but a one time thing.
+- Do not use the root account for day to day activities.
+Amazon recommends you create an AWS account with an email address, and put the email and password in safe somewhere and forget it.
+Create a new user, and everything should be done by this user.
 -

 #### Resources Week 1